schellenberg/computerscience20/docs/_sources/Python/Functions/AnimatingImagesForLoop.rst.txt

 Animate Built-In Images On Micro:bit LEDs
 -----------------------------------------------

 Let's pick a few of the :ref:`microbit_predefined_images`), and have them show in succession, one after another.
-There are a number of ways we could do this, but let's use a list to do it.
+There are a number of ways we could do this, but we will use a list.
 We've used a list before, in code that looked like this:

 .. activecode:: colorlist-list-refresher
     :nocodelens: